dpburgess/optimization-project/README.md

 This is for the Udacity Optimization project.
-The finalized and optimized files are in the 'dist' folder.
+The finalized and optimized files are in the 'dest' folder.

 Open index.html to view the website optimizations and observe a Google Pagespeed score over 90.